caglayantuna/tensorly-gcp/doc/source/auto_examples/plot_generalized_parafac.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 81-86
+GENERATED FROM PYTHON SOURCE LINES 81-87

-Stochastic GCP (SGCP) decomposition function requires batch size, epochs and beta parameters (for ADAM) as input in addition to GCP decomposition inputs.
-Fortunately, LR and beta parameters could be fixed thanks to the literature who works with ADAM optimization.
+Stochastic GCP (SGCP) decomposition function requires learning rate (LR), batch size, epochs and beta parameters (for ADAM) as input in addition to GCP decomposition inputs.
+Fortunately, and beta parameters could be fixed thanks to the literature who works with ADAM optimization.
 Besides, in case of badly chosen LR, SGCP updates the LR by dividing LR by 10 after each failed iteration until reaching 20 successive bad iteration.

 ..
-GENERATED FROM PYTHON SOURCE LINES 86-95
+GENERATED FROM PYTHON SOURCE LINES 87-96

 .. code-block:: default